cloudify-cosmo/getcloudify.org/guide/3.0/quickstart-openstack.md

 {% endhighlight %}

 You will also need to set the region and image id elements under the compute section.
-The region value can be  US-West(region-a.geo-1), US-East(region-b.geo-1).
-You can use the HP image commands to list to possible options for image id's.
-In our case we use image id: 75d47d10-fef8-473b-9dd1-fe2f7649cb41 which is Ubuntu Server 12.04 LTS (amd64 20140606) image.
+The region value can be US-West (region-a.geo-1) or US-East (region-b.geo-1).
+You can use the HP image commands to list to possible options for image IDs.
+In our case we use image id `75d47d10-fef8-473b-9dd1-fe2f7649cb41` which is an Ubuntu Server 12.04 LTS (amd64 20140606) image.

 {% highlight yaml %}